EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 Create a new file `index.js`

-To print `hello world` onto the console we shall type this line of code.
+To print `hello world` on the console we shall type this line of code.

 ```Javascript
 console.log("hello world")